-A detailed financial policy will be available that breaks everything down, but essentially there are three obligations: The $40 audition fee, BC tuition/registration fees (currently about $100 per semester or $15 for HS students), and the Member Contribution (sometimes known in the activity as a “tour fee”), which for 2017 is $1800.
+A detailed financial policy will be available that breaks everything down, but essentially there are three obligations: The $40 audition fee, BC tuition/registration fees (currently about $100 per semester or $15 for HS students), and the member contribution (sometimes known in the activity as a “tour fee”), which for 2018 is $2300.
 There will be various required and optional fundraising opportunities to help offset these obligations, as well as an early-pay discount of $100 if paid in full by the April camp.

 Where do the members stay during camps or when traveling to shows?

 Most camps are held at Bakersfield College, and students will stay there overnight, sleep in the gym, and use the locker room facilities.
 They will need to bring a sleeping bag, pillow, and toiletries, shower gear, etc. During overnight camps, students are expected to remain on campus.
 Any exceptions must be approved in advance with the corps director.
-For non-camp rehearsals (including daily rehearsals in the summer), the schedule is designed so local applicants/members can stay at home each night.
-For people coming from out of town, we will help coordinate housing with a host family if available, but we recommend making your own lodging plans in advance.
-When on the road in the summer, the corps will stay together at housing sites, and details of the tour and housing sites will be available later in the camp season.
+For non-camp rehearsals (including daily rehearsals in the summer), the schedule is designed so local students can stay at home each night.
+For people coming from out of town, we will help coordinate housing with a host family.
+When on the road in the summer, the corps will stay together at housing sites, and details of the tour and these sites will be available before each trip.

 What’s the food situation?
 Are meals provided at camps?
 How about tour?

 During the winter season, meals will be provided at camps.
-For non-camp rehearsals (including daily rehearsals in the summer), corps members are on their own for food.
-There will be hour-long lunch breaks (Saturday and Sunday) and a dinner break (on Saturdays).
+For non-camp rehearsals (including daily rehearsals in the summer), corps members are on their own for food during meal breaks.
 There are various food options within short driving distance of the college, and it’s always OK (in fact encouraged) to pack a lunch.
 When traveling on tour, the corps will provide food for the members.